sbase

 102 .Ar file

-103 for editing, printing the bytes read to standard output.
+103 for editing, printing the number of bytes read to standard output.

 104 If no filename is given,